NBA Rumors: Should Warriors Keep Andrew Wiggins Instead Of Trading Him For ‘Fourth Star’?

 Though Wiggins somewhat solved the problem in the Warriors’ wing, some people still don’t see him as an ideal fit in Golden State’s system, especially knowing his inconsistent three-point shooting and poor defense.
 However, one league executive who spoke to Bontemps said that the Warriors coaches are confident that they could “cure” Wiggins.

-“Their coaches think they can cure Wiggins,” the league executive said.
 “If he’s your fourth-best player, it’s not a bad thing.
 But he needs to hide, because he can’t do it every night.”

 The Warriors have plenty of time to decide whether they should keep Wiggins long-term on their roster or use him as the main trade chip to acquire their fourth superstar next summer.
 With the Warriors not expected to compete for a playoff spot in the deep Western Conference, they could use the remaining games of the 2019-20 NBA season to work on Wiggins’ game and see if he deserves to be part of their core group or not.